OpenNews/opennews-website/what/fellowships/apply/index.md

 <h2>{{ page.title }}</h2>

 Thank you for your interest in the Knight-Mozilla Fellowships.
-Unfortunatley, we are no longer accepting applications for our 2016 fellowship cohort.
-We'll be announcing our 2016 Knight-Mozilla Fellows at the [Mozilla Festival, November 6-8 in London](https://https://web.archive.org/web/20151001180442/https://2015.mozillafestival.org//).
+Unfortunately, we are no longer accepting applications for our 2016 fellowship cohort.
+We'll be announcing our 2016 Knight-Mozilla Fellows at the [Mozilla Festival, November 6-8 in London](https://web.archive.org/web/20151001180442/https://2015.mozillafestival.org/).

 If you're interested in learning more about [what we do at OpenNews](/what), or how to [get further involved](/what/community/) in the journalism-code community, feel free to explore this site or join one of our [open community calls](/what/community/calls/).